Nonso30/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Half the lies they tell about me aren't true function that prints half of a string, followed by a new line.
 Arrays are not pointers
+a function that copies the string pointed to by src, including the terminating null byte